Pranjal-88/Decision-Review-Xpert/test.md

-Here are 10 test cases for your DRX project, assuming it also has a website for users to interact with:
+# Test Case Templates for DRX

 ---